IBM-Cloud/terraform-provider-ibm/examples/ibm_vsi/README.md

 # IBM VSI (virtual machine) example

-This example shows how to create a virtual machine on IBM Cloud.
+This example shows how to create virtual machines on IBM Cloud using different attributes.
 This is a minimal configuration to demonstrate the Terraform lifecycle of apply and destroy.

 VSI is configured with private network nic only to protect from threats on the public Internet.